 If you pay by BPAY you will not receive a receipt at the time of payment.
 Confirmation of payment from your online banking may be acceptable as proof of payment, prior to receiving your official Acknowledgement of Rental Bond from the RTA.
 However, this should be discussed between the relevant parties.

-16. After lodging and paying the bond online, how will I be notified it was successful?
+After lodging a bond online, how will I be notified it was successful?

 The Acknowledgement of Rental Bond will be emailed to you when the payment has cleared.
 This email will include a bond number to confirm the lodgement has been successful.

 Your bond number is unique.
-You may be required to provide this number when transacting with the RTA, so please store this number carefully.
+You will be required to provide this number when transacting with the RTA, so please store this number carefully.

 The property manager or owner will receive an Acknowledgement of Rental Bond, containing the bond number, when the payment has cleared.

-I received an Acknowledgement of Rental Bond, but the other parties did not – what do I do?
+I received an Acknowledgement of Rental Bond, but the other parties did not – what should I do?

 Where an individual has registered through QGov, and/or provided consent to receive notices by email, the RTA will email a copy of the Acknowledgement of Rental Bond to their registered email address once the payment has cleared.

 Where an individual is unregistered and/or has not provided consent to receive notices by email, the Acknowledgement of Rental Bond will be posted and will therefore take longer to arrive.

 Encourage other parties to consider whether they have consented to email notices, check spam or junk email inboxes and confirm the information provided to the RTA was accurate.